bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

 end
 ```

 This works.
 Now we see duplication in our code.

+### Step 7 ###

 Let's create a utility method that we can reuse.

 ```ruby
 def	verify(expected, actual, message)